You can find a live stream on any topic that you can think of.

 11. Live video streaming is becoming an increasingly important tool for marketers, with 32% planning to use Facebook Live as their marketing strategy in 2020.

 95% of video marketers have seen a significant increase in the understanding of their products thanks to a live stream.
 It’s a highly effective and lucrative marketing strategy, with its low cost and high yields.

 99% of marketers will continue using it as part of their marketing strategy in 2020.

 12. Live streaming statistics show that it is extremely popular in China, with more than 425 million users watching or creating live streams.

-Other than being an outlet for entertainment, the live streaming industry in China is the choice of career for plenty of young people, online video streaming statistics confirm.
+Other than being an outlet for entertainment, the live streaming and video conferencing industry in China is the choice of career for plenty of young people, online video streaming statistics confirm.